will-wow/result-async/README.md

 ### What about Fantasy-Land

-If you come from a Haskell-y background, you might be saying, "hey, `Result` is just an `Either` type, and `ifOk` is just `map`".
+If you come from a Haskell-y background, you might be saying, "hey, `Result` is just an `Either` type, and `okThen` is just `map`".
 You're right!
 And if you're looking for more abstract functional programming, you may be interested in libraries like [Sanctuary](https://github.com/sanctuary-js/sanctuary) or [Folktalk](https://github.com/origamitower/folktale), which provide a Fantasy-Land compatible Either and Result types, respectively.
 [Fluture](https://github.com/fluture-js/Fluture) is also a great tool for Fantasy-Land compatible asynchronous programming.

 But if your team isn't ready that all that, think of `Result-Async` like a gateway drug for full ADT-style programming.
 It lets you write composable, functional programs, but with functions names that are trying to be friendlier to people who don't think in monands.